 - Future Cop: By the beginning of "Cops and Robin," Haven has begun to develop the capacity for emotions and creativity.
 Dr. Alcott has him temporarily move in with Cleaver so he can learn about human relationships.

-- The Good Place: Every time Janet is rebooted, she can better her programming to her next version.
+- Every time Janet is rebooted, she can better her programming to her next version.
 The first time causes her to fall in love with Jason.
 By season 2, Michael's repeated attempts at creating the fake Good Place have amounted to about 800, with Janet being rebooted every time, meaning that the Janet in the fake Good Place is the most advanced ever.
 She has then gained capacities to feel, think, lie, rebel, love, hate, and even create new life.
 Somehow, she still is incapable of eating, though.

 - Almost any Kamen Rider show involving robots is likely to have this trope apply: